kdhenderson/kdhenderson.github.io/_projects/AttritionAnalysisV2.md

 CVPRESS of 1.390087e+09 and RMSE\_Test of 1306.78.
 The previous model
 was:
 Estimated Mean MonthlyIncome = *β*<sub>0</sub> + *β*<sub>1</sub>JobLevel + *β*<sub>2</sub>TotalWorkingYears + *β*<sub>3</sub>YearsWithCurrManager + *β*<sub>4</sub>(YearsWithCurrManager<sup>2</sup>) + *β*<sub>5</sub>DistanceFromHome + *β*<sub>6</sub>JobInvolvement + *β*<sub>7</sub>EnvironmentSatisfaction

+*In the future, it would be worth conducting extra-sum-of-squares tests on some variables included in these models as a further check on their importance.*

 **To measure separate RMSEs for a training and a validation set, I use external cross validation for a linear regression model of